 Road.
 The tavern was a distance beyond the large building at photo left.

-Next, the WM borrowed the NCR's Green Spring Branch, then later built its
+Next, WM borrowed NC's Green Spring Branch, then later built its

 own route from Green Spring Junction into Baltimore, which is the route

 During the 19th century Reisterstown Road was quiet enough that a grade

 crossing sufficed.
 Grade separation via a parallel alignment would